WebAssembly/spec/md-proto/WebAssembly.md

 | ----------- | --------------------------- | -------- | ------ |
 | `if`        | `($condition: i32) : ()`    | [B]      | 0x03   |

-The `if` instruction pushes an unbound [label] onto the control-flow stack.
+The `if` instruction pushes an entry onto the control-flow stack containing an unbound [label] and a limit value of the current length of the value stack.
 If `$condition` is [false], it then [branches](#branching) to this label.

 **Validation Algorithm:**